Trampolines and algebraic Fibonacci in Rust

 Notice that the code doesn't care about numbers.
 By using the Add trait, we've generalized the algorithm into an algebraic structure:

 (T, +)Any type that defines addition can generate a Fibonacci sequence.
 Rust’s trait bounds let us express this requirement exactly.
-Neither more nor less.
-This is functional programming expressed through Rust’s type system.
+This is the FP move: define the algorithm by its required structure, not by a concrete type.

 Landing on four feet